shryoo-ibm/snowstorm/README.md

 ### Environmental variables

 Start by making a copy of `.env.example` and renaming it to `.env`.
-In your `.env` file, fill in the login credentials for your ServiceNow instance and your postgres database.
+In your `.env` file, fill in the login credentials for your ServiceNow instance.

 ### SNOW connection